USS Cleburne

 USS Cleburne (APA-73) was a Gilliam-class attack transport that served with the United States Navy from 1944 to 1946.
 She was scrapped in 1965.

 History

 Cleburne was named after counties in Arkansas and Alabama.
 She was launched 27 September 1944 by Consolidated Steel at Wilmington, California, under a Maritime Commission contract; acquired by the Navy 21 December 1944; and commissioned the next day.

 World War II

 From 12 February 1945 to 10 June, Cleburne made two voyages from west coast ports to conduct training in the Hawaiian Islands, returning each time with passengers and hospital patients.
 She sailed from San Francisco 28 June to transfer troops in the western Pacific, calling at Eniwetok, Guam, Ulithi, Okinawa, ports in the Philippines, and Jinsen, Korea.
 During this time the war ended.

 Post-war

 Cleburne arrived at Portland, Oregon, from the Far East 13 November.
-On 7 December she sailed to carry men to Shanghai and Tsingtao, China, returning to San Francisco 13 February 1946.
+On 7 December she sailed to carry men to Shanghai and Qingdao, China, returning to San Francisco 13 February 1946.